-The clamping device can be used as a through-chuck for machining bar stock and also as an end-stop chuck.
+The clamping device is a through-chuck for machining bar stock.

 The spindle flange is mounted on the machine spindle.

 The clamping device is screwed to the drawtube on the machine tool through the drawtube adapter and is screwed to the spindle flange.